jbandi/JavaScriptWorkshop/PREPARATION.md

 <br/>
 #Software
-For the workshop the following software should be installed:
+For the workshop the following software should be installed (the version numbers don't have to match exactly, but should be pretty close):

 ### Git
 A recent git installation is needed to download the exercise files.
 Check:
 ```
 > git --version
-git version 1.8.5.5
+git version 2.0.1
 ```